siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 quotes.txt

 ```
+In the command above the  ## the .. denotes to change the path one directory up (here is project_1 ) and then directs it into  chapter_2.

-The animal.pdf doesn't exists at the chapter_1 folder anymore
+The animal.csv doesn't exists at the chapter_1 folder anymore
 When you go up one directory at the project_1 folder and then into the chapter_2 folder (../chapter_2) look in the file list, we will found it there.

+(Just type the commands without the comments in green)

 ```bash
 cd ../chapter_2  ## (..) goes up one directory  (here is project_ 1) and then in the chapter_2 subdirectories